su-sanna/IT1025Spring2022SusannaPopyk/README.md

 #### Operating Systems
 I went to the search bar and typed in cmd.
 Popped up "Command Prompt," I clicked on "open" under it and opened up the command line window.
 After the initial text that is there, I typed in "mkdir (space) IT1025."
 There I indicated I made a space between "mkdir" and "IT1025."
 After this command I hit enter.
 Then I went into "File Explorer", then User, then my account in the pc, and there I found the file for "IT1025."
 Lastly, I took a screencapture of my file and uploaded it to Github as "IT1025Folder."
 ### Networking
+### Network Design
+My design is a data transfer between two computers and a printer.
+There is a route in the center that connects all the devices in the one network together.
+Then, to it are connected the two computers.
+The router catches the signal that the computers want to print a certain page, then it relays that info to the printer.
+Finally, the printer outputs the results.
 #### Data Transmission
 Protocol: Set of rules to allow devices to communicate.
 Packet: Unit of data.